Campervan hire in Europe

 Whilst your campervan or motorhome will be covered by the company’s general insurance, the excess on their policies is not.
 Depending on the level of damage, sometimes the bill can run into the thousands.
 Damage to the undercroft or rooftop of a vehicle is also not usually covered by a hiring company’s insurance.

-Having our own travel insurance, with increased coverage for the excess that can be charged by the hiring company is our number 1 priority.
+Having our own travel insurance, with increased coverage for the excess that can be charged by the hiring company is our number one priority.
 (Note: you can buy additional excess reduction insurance from the hiring company, but we choose to take out total travel insurance coverage which covers all possible travel issues)

 Check requirements for drivers licences and permits